-- (2) The dealer registration requirement does not apply in respect of a trade made pursuant to a plan of the issuer in a security of an issuer, or an option to acquire a security of the issuer, made by the issuer, a control person of the issuer, a related entity of the issuer, or a plan administrator of the issuer with any of the following: - (a) the issuer; - (b) a current or former employee, executive officer, director or consultant of the issuer or a related entity of the issuer: - (c) a permitted assign of a person or company referred to in paragraph (b). - The dealer registration requirement does not apply in respect of a trade in a security of an issuer, or an option to acquire a security of the issuer, made by a plan administrator of the issuer if - (a) the trade is pursuant to a plan of the issuer, and - (b) the conditions in section 2.14 of National Instrument 45-102 Resale of Securities are satisfied.
+- (2) The dealer registration requirement does not apply in respect of a trade made pursuant to a plan of the issuer in a security of an issuer, or an option to acquire a security of the issuer, made by the issuer, a control person of the issuer, a related entity of the issuer, or a plan administrator of the issuer with any of the following: - (a) the issuer; - (b) a current or former employee, executive officer, director or consultant of the issuer or a related entity of the issuer; - (c) a permitted assign of a person or company referred to in paragraph (b). - (3) The dealer registration requirement does not apply in respect of a trade in a security of an issuer, or an option to acquire a security of the issuer, made by a plan administrator of the issuer if - (a) the trade is pursuant to a plan of the issuer, and - (b) the conditions of one of the following exemptions are satisfied: - (i) except in Alberta and Ontario, section 2.14 or 2.15 of National Instrument 45-102 Resale of Securities, - (ii) in Ontario, section 2.7 or 2.8 of Ontario Securities Commission Rule 72-503 Distributions Outside Canada, - (iii) in Alberta, exemptions similar to the exemptions set out in subparagraph (i) as made by the securities regulatory authority in Alberta.section 10 or 11 of Alberta Securities Commission Rule 72-501 Distributions to Purchasers Outside Alberta.